miyataryoga/xai_unsupervised_learning/README.md

 # MSc Project: Explainable AI for Unsupervised Learning

-This project breaks down the analysis from the `msc_project.ipynb` notebook into a structured Python application.
+This project breaks down the analysis of my MSc Project.
 It compares a custom feature importance method for clustering (FICS) with traditional and model-agnostic methods (LIME, SHAP).

 ## File Structure